Prelude to the 2022 Russian invasion of Ukraine: Background

 Sergey Karaganov, who is considered close to Putin, formulated many of the core ideas that led to Russia's invasion of Ukraine.

 Following the dissolution of the Soviet Union in 1991, Ukraine and Russia continued to retain close ties.
 Despite being a founding state of the CIS, Ukraine never signed the CIS Charter, therefore never becoming a formal member of the CIS.

 In 1994, Ukraine, Russia, the UK and the US signed the Budapest Memorandum on Security Assurances, agreeing to abandon its nuclear arsenal in exchange for assurances from Russia, the United Kingdom, and the United States against threats or the use of force towards the territorial integrity or political independence of Ukraine.
 Five years later, Russia became a signatory of the Charter for European Security, where it "reaffirmed the inherent right of each and every participating State to be free to choose or change its security arrangements, including treaties of alliance, as they evolve".

 Despite being recognised as an independent country since 1991, Ukraine continued to be perceived by Russian leadership as part of its sphere of influence due to its status as a former USSR constituent republic.
-In 2008, Russian President Vladimir Putin spoke out against Ukraine's membership in NATO.
-In 2009, Romanian analyst Iulian Chifu and his co-authors opined that in regard to Ukraine, Russia has pursued an updated version of the Brezhnev Doctrine, which dictates that the sovereignty of Ukraine cannot be larger than that of the Warsaw Pact's member states prior to the collapse of the Soviet sphere of influence during the late 1980s and early 1990s.
+In 2008, Russian president Vladimir Putin spoke out against Ukraine's membership in NATO.
+In 2009, Romanian analyst Iulian Chifu and his co-authors opined that in regard to Ukraine, Russia has pursued an updated version of the Brezhnev Doctrine, which dictates that the sovereignty of Ukraine cannot be larger than that of the Warsaw Pact's member states before the collapse of the Soviet sphere of influence during the late 1980s and early 1990s.
 In Putin's view, Russia's actions to placate the West in the early 1990s should have been met with reciprocity from the West, thus without NATO expansion along Russia's border.

-Following months of Euromaidan protests, on 21 February 2014, pro-Russian Ukrainian President Viktor Yanukovych and parliamentary opposition leaders signed an agreement calling for an early election.
+Following months of Euromaidan protests, on 21 February 2014, pro-Russian Ukrainian president Viktor Yanukovych and parliamentary opposition leaders signed an agreement calling for an early election.
 The following day, Yanukovych fled Kyiv ahead of an impeachment vote that stripped him of his presidential authority.
 Leaders of the Russian-speaking eastern regions of Ukraine declared continued loyalty to Yanukovych, causing the 2014 pro-Russian unrest in the country.
 This unrest was fomented by Russia as part of a coordinated political and military campaign against Ukraine.
 This was followed by Russia's invasion and subsequent annexation of Crimea in March 2014 and the beginning of the Donbas war in April, with the creation of the Russia-backed quasi-states of the Donetsk and Luhansk People's Republics.
 The Minsk agreements allowed the fighting to subside in Donbas, leaving separatists in control of about a third of the region.
 This stalemate led to the war being labelled a "frozen conflict".